main-ah-logo-horz-w_gradbox

 Dementia patients experience severe or chronic pain but studies have shown they often receive fewer pain relief medications than healthy senior adults.

-This is in spite of the fact that other studies have shown that their incidence of pain is actually higher than other seniors, possibly affecting 45% to 80% of dementia sufferers.
+Other studies have shown that their incidence of pain is actually higher than other seniors, possibly affecting 45% to 80% of dementia sufferers.
+This is why it is so important to be able to identify signs of pain in people with dementia

 Why Dementia Patients are Not Treated for Pain